Does your small business need a server?

 For example, you may be in a situation where you have multiple users who need to have access and work with the same data.
 Even small businesses need a centralized data storage location.
 Maybe your data can't be stored in the cloud for legal reasons or you start to use applications that require a secure database.

 Of course, the need for a server still depends on what kind of service or product your business offers, but you should be ready for growth.
-In the digital age, a server is one of the steps you can take to be ready or attract growth.

 Servers are an investment that can really provide real value to businesses of all sizes.
 Take into consideration costs for a dedicated or shared cloud server vs a physical server in your office.
 A physical server located in your office can be more cost-effective in the long run, as you won't need to pay a monthly service fee.